 Health Risks Related to Smokeless Tobacco

 Smokeless tobacco products include chewing tobacco and snuff.
-Although these products are less harmful than smoking cigarettes, they are just as addictive as cigarettes and do have serious health risks.
+These products are less harmful than smoking cigarettes.
+But they are just as addictive as cigarettes and do have serious health risks.

 - White, leathery patches (leukoplakia) that form on the inside of the cheek or on the gum.
 These patches can turn into cancer of the mouth (oral cancer), involving the lip, tongue, or cheek.